papillonlibre/CVLSRS-Robotics-Fall-2022/README.md

 Welcome to the official starter code for the 2022 CVLSRS (Computer Vision Laser Space Robot Satellite) Competition!

-This code is implemented using `robomodules`, a Python framework that models a robot as a set of isolated modules that pass messages between each other over a server.
+This code is implemented using Robomodules, a Python framework that models a robot as a set of isolated modules that pass messages between each other over a server.
 In genral, modules publish messages of specified types to the server, which are then picked up and processed by the modules subscribed to those message types.
 For more information on Robomodules, see the [official documentation](https://github.com/HarvardURC/robomodules#robomodules).

 ## Messages